The ever-evolving security paradigm

 To sum up the whole discussion, in a nutshell, it can be concluded that with the emergence of new threats and threat perceptions in the 21st-century world, the concept of international security has transformed from a classical or traditional concept to a nontraditional concept.

-The traditional concept of security revolved around territorial security from external military attacks.
-However, with external military aggression, the nontraditional concept of security also covers the new threats and new threat perceptions.
+The traditional concept revolved around territorial security from external military attacks.
+However, with external military aggression, the nontraditional concept also covers the new threats and new threat perceptions.

 In this regard, British Prof. Buzan gave his five important sectors of society i.e. Societal, Political, Economical, Military, and Environmental.